The Shop Will Be Closed From Friday 3rd October - Opening Again On Monday 6th October - We Are Still Operating Online

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-A first edition, first printing of ‘On Her Majesty’s Secret Service’ published by Cape in 1963.
-A good book without inscriptions (edgewear and rubbing to the boards and some light…
+A first edition, first printing of ‘Dr No’ published by Cape in 1958.
+A very good book without inscriptions.
+Some wear to the edges.
+This is the first issue without…

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-First edition, first printing of ‘Five on a Treasure Island’.
-Published by Hodder and Stoughton in London, 1942.
+First edition, first printing of ‘Nemesis’.
+Published by Collins Crime Club in London, 1971.
 This is a very good copy.
-The dust wrapper, with its iconic…
+The dust wrapper has some mild scratches throughout and some…

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -